HA and DR

 Disaster Recovery (DR) plans

-- Focuses on reactive measures to recover IT systems, applications, and data after a disaster or major incident.
+- Restores IT systems, apps, and data after a disruption.